Table of Contents

 Just as with indoor radio fences, outdoor fences are also dominated by the PetSafe brand.
 Just like its indoor counterpart, this wireless fence also works with transmitters and a receiver collar for your cat.
 So it can give static corrections but you may choose to use only sonic corrections too.

 The Predatorguard is motion activated, so it doesn’t require a collar.
-It has an ultrasonic correction that deters any intruding animals, including your cat.
+Instead, it has an ultrasonic correction that deters any intruding animals, including your cat.
 These ultrasonic corrections are only audible to animals, so don’t worry, it won’t be like an annoying car alarm.
-Besides the ultrasonic corrections, The Predatorguard also emits flashes of light to heighten its deterrent effectiveness.

 This product has a range of 40 feet, so it is perfect for most backyards.